 - Load Frames adapt to a wide range of laboratory tests that call for axial compressive loading of construction material specimens.
 Basic load frames outfitted with specific analog or digital components measure load and deformation (stress and strain) for particular test methods.

-- Soil-Cement Components include analog or digital sets to measure load and displacement during unconfined compression testing.
+- Soil-Cement Load & Displacement Measurement includes analog or digital instruments to measure load and displacement during unconfined compression testing.
 Swivel platens and instrument brackets are also available as accessories.

 - Soil-Cement Data Acquisition Software is optimized for Gilson digital component sets and compatible with other instruments to record specimen load and deformation data, calculate results, and prepare reports meeting test method specifications.